Meta Onsite Interview Loop: What Each Round Is Really Testing

 The AI-Assisted Round Is Testing Something Sneaky

-Meta started rolling this out in October 2025 and expanded it across SWE roles through 2026.
+Meta started rolling this out in October 2025 and has expanded it across SWE roles since.
 The round is 60 minutes, longer than the standard because the tasks are more open-ended.

-The environment is a three-panel CoderPad layout: a file explorer showing a multi-file codebase, a code editor, and an AI chat window.
-The AI responds in the chat panel but cannot directly edit your files.
-Available models include GPT-4o, Claude Sonnet, Gemini 2.5 Pro, and Llama 4 Maverick.
+The environment is a three-panel CoderPad layout: a file explorer on the left showing a multi-file codebase, a code editor in the middle, and the AI chat plus problem statement on the right.
+The AI responds in its chat panel but cannot directly edit your files.
+Available models, per Hello Interview's writeup, include GPT-4o mini, GPT-5, Claude Haiku and Sonnet (3.5/4/4.5), Claude Opus 4, Gemini 2.5 Pro, and Llama 4 Maverick.
+You can switch between them mid-round.

-- Bug fixing: a broken implementation you need to diagnose and repair.
+• Bug fixing: a broken implementation you diagnose and repair to warm up.

 The AI is there to help you move faster, not to solve the problem for you.
-Meta says this explicitly in their rollout documentation.
+Hello Interview's breakdown frames it bluntly: "read every diff, test it, and modify or reject it."
 Interviewers watch how you prompt the AI, evaluate its output, and catch its mistakes.
 A candidate who pastes AI suggestions without reading them fails even if the code compiles.
-The evaluation dimensions are the same as the standard round: problem solving, code quality, verification, communication.
+The evaluation dimensions are the same four as the standard round: problem solving, code quality, verification, communication.
 The difference is the tool-assisted environment.

 Every candidate who copies the AI's first suggestion without a second glance.